 Now, let’s look at the states that do not use the GED exam at all.
 The following states are NOT using the GED (General Education Development) test for the purpose of high school equivalency testing:

 For information about the online proctored HiSET-Exam-At-Home testing option, go to our post: “The Online HiSET Exam.”

 The GED test taken online is a proctored exam, and please make sure your GED test appointments are in your correct time zone and at the right time!
 Mistakes happen so easily!

 There are states that continue to offer the GED test at authorized GED test centers only.
 Most states, however, decided to offer the GED test online as well as at state-approved test centers.
-Some states, however, decided against that option.
-These are South Carolina and New York.
+The online GED test is not available in New York, and Florida has suspended online GED testing.

-Some states switched to the HiSET (High School Equivalency Test), others decided to opt for the TASC (Test Assessing Secondary Completion), but, as said above, this option is no longer available.
-There are states that offer both the GED and the HiSET option.
+Some states switched to the HiSET (High School Equivalency Test) while others decided to opt for the TASC (Test Assessing Secondary Completion), but, as said above, this option is no longer available.
+There are states that offer both the GED and the HiSET options.